pbayer83/academic-kickstart/content/home/workinprogress.md

 +++

 - The Breadth-Depth Trade-off and the Cost of Non-cooperation in Multilateral Agreements.

-- Compliance with International Environmental Regulation: Installation-level Evidence from European Carbon Markets
+- Compliance with International Environmental Regulation: Installation-level Evidence from European Carbon Markets.

 - Decarbonization or Greenwashing?
-Firm-level Evidence of Voluntary Corporate Climate Action (with Jonas Bunte)
+Firm-level Evidence of Voluntary Corporate Climate Action (with Jonas Bunte).

-- Climate Policy Costs and Backlash Against International Cooperation (with Federica Genovese)
+- Climate Policy Costs and Backlash Against International Cooperation (with Federica Genovese).

-- Popular Support for Supranational Climate Policies--Evidence from Germany (with Lena Schaffer)
+- Popular Support for Supranational Climate Policies--Evidence from Germany (with Lena Schaffer).